elaverdiere1/100_days_code/README.md

 Day 26 created a pomodoro style work timer

+Day 28 Created a program to generate and save passwords to a text file so they can be managed while creating complex and secure passwords

 I have written the code but all projects and code ideas for each day are from the Udemy course https://www.udemy.com/course/100-days-of-code/